AndyButland/UmbracoMapper/ReadMe.md

 	- Fixed bug found with mapping null values from dictionaries to strings
 - 1.4.18
 	- Set mapping of empty date values to nullable DateTime to null rather than DateTime.MinValue
+- 1.5.0
+	- Implemented the "auto-mapping" feature for related content

 ## Credits